 - Silver ions lock the bacterial cells.

-The use of silver in textiles also has other benefits, as antibacterially treated clothing can also speed up wound healing.
-Medanta has been conducting research and development on this together with Per Saris, professor of microbiology at the University of Helsinki, for a couple of years.
+The use of silver in textiles also has other benefits, as antibacterially treated clothing can also accelerate wound healing.
+Medanta has conducted research and development on this together with Per Saris, professor of microbiology at the University of Helsinki .

 In which products does Medanta use silver treatment?